|From the TeachingtheWord Bible Knowledgebase|

-This is the fifth in a series of articles about the doctrines and practices of the Watchtower Bible and Tract Society.
-Read part four.
+This is the sixth in a series of articles about the doctrines and practices of the Watchtower Bible and Tract Society.
+Read part five.

 Because they deny the deity of both Jesus Christ and the Holy Spirit, Jehovah's Witnesses deny the essential Bible doctrine of the Trinity.
 In fact, they say that those who believe in the Trinity are apostates who will be annihilated by God.

 On their website and in official publications, Jehovah's Witnesses deny the doctrine of the Trinity on this basis: The idea of one God consisting in three persons cannot be explained by human reason.
 In this as in every other area of doctrine, they set man's reason in authority over God's Word.
 They call the doctrine of the Trinity "confusing, contrary to normal reason, unlike anything in [human] experience."
 If something cannot be explained by human reason, they say, then the Bible cannot possibly teach it.

 As they do on most subjects, Jehovah's Witnesses argue against a straw-man version of the doctrine of the Trinity, not the authentic doctrine as taught from Scripture alone by Bible-believing Protestants.
 Instead, they set up their arguments against quotations from the Catholic Encyclopedia; passages from the Roman Catholic Jerusalem Bible; and statements of popes, Roman Catholic and Greek Orthodox theologians, and other unbelieving scholars who shroud the doctrine of the Trinity in mysticism and church tradition.